We can help you become a persuasive, effective leader. A stronger writer. An innovative entrepreneur.

 • commercialize your innovative solution.

-The Certificate in Technological Innovation – Leading Innovative Teams (CTI-LIT) program introduces students to business fundamentals and to the processes necessary to design and commercialize technologically-innovative solutions.
-The program cultivates in the students the strategic mindset to assess an organization's capacity for innovation, to engage effectively with key stakeholders, and to shape their organization so that they can continuously build and commercialize valuable innovations.
+The Technological Innovation Certificate – Leading Innovative Teams program introduces students to business fundamentals and processes to design and commercialize technologically innovative solutions.
+It cultivates a strategic mindset, with participants learning how to assess an organization's capacity for innovation, engage effectively with key stakeholders, and shape their organization so that they can continuously build and commercialize their innovations.

-The Certificate in Technological Innovation – Leading Innovative Teams (CTI-LIT) program is a certificate that prepares students for being a team leader in managing implementing new technologies and managing the organizational changes.
-The program consists of five courses (12 credits).
-All courses within the program have an organizational management focus.
+The program consists of five courses (12 credits), all with an organizational management focus.
 The program is jointly delivered by the Ron and Jane Graham School of Professional Development, College of Engineering and Edwards School of Business.

-The Certificate in Technological Innovation – New Product Market (CTI-NPM) program cultivates an interdisciplinary and a customer focused mindset in product development practice.
+The Technological Innovation Certificate – New Product Market program cultivates an interdisciplinary and a customer-focused mindset in product development practice.
 In particular, the students will develop skills in the practice of marketing research and product definition for being the future entrepreneurs.

 Admission Requirements